Rapid Response and Follow-up

+that you receive the care you need as quickly as possible.
 If a diagnosis of IBC is confirmed, the clinical team works together to develop a specialized treatment plan for you.
-Because IBC involves the entire breast and blood stream, the primary treatment is
+Because IBC involves the entire breast and blood stream, the primary treatment

-chemotherapy.
-This may include clinical trials or the option to receive standard treatments.
+is chemotherapy, sometimes in combination with other medications.
+This may include clinical trials for IBC or the option to receive standard treatments.

 IBC specialists coordinate your care with pharmacy, nutrition, social workers, pain management specialists and other support services to ensure that you feel as good as possible throughout your treatment.